Frequently Asked Questions

 Glasgow Women’s Library view of Lifelong Learning is – all the possible ways women of all ages and backgrounds can learn whether from attending courses, events, activities and also from each other!
 All the staff, Board members and volunteers are lifelong learners and we are committed to each of our visitors, enquirers, participants and volunteers getting the most from their contact with us.
 Learning for us (and for you!) can be getting a qualification, being part of a group visit with us to the Parliament, a museum or somewhere you have never been before, finding out how to use a map or discovering about women’s history, getting more confident about paying bills, watching and discussing a film together or learning how to become a tour guide!
 There are no limits on what women might want to discover with us and how we can help you do it!

-In our Learning Policy the Learning Team have come up with the following definition:
+Our Learning Team have come up with the following definition:

 Learning at Glasgow Women’s Library is about increasing women’s confidence, skills, knowledge and understanding and in this way nurturing their desire to learn more.